Ceelog/phpdoc-en/src/book/snmp.md

 Sets the value of `quick_print` within the NET-SNMP library.
 When this is set (1), the SNMP library will return 'quick printed' values.
 This means that just the value will be printed.
-When `quick_print` is not enabled (default) the UCD SNMP library prints extra information including the type of the value (i.e. IpAddress or OID).
+When `quick_print` is not enabled (default) the NET-SNMP library prints extra information including the type of the value (i.e. IpAddress or OID).
 Additionally, if quick\_print is not enabled, the library prints additional hex values for all strings of three characters or less.